 There’s plenty to do in Chicago this week.
 Here’s some of what we recommend:

-For more stuff to do this week—and every day—check out our Agenda page.
+For more things to do this week—and every day—visit our Agenda page.